ray-project/ray-llm/README.md

 Aviary is an app that lets you interact with a variety of large language models (LLMs) in a single place.
 You can compare the outputs of different models directly, rank them by quality, get a cost and latency estimate, and more.
-In particular it offers good support for Transformer models hosted on [Hugging Face](http://hf.co) and in many cases also supports [DeepSpeed](https://www.deepspeed.ai/) inference acceleration.
+In particular, it offers good support for Transformer models hosted on [Hugging Face](http://hf.co) and in many cases also supports [DeepSpeed](https://www.deepspeed.ai/) inference acceleration.